jimmyperalta-dev/aws-ec2-s3-route53-webapp/README.md

 - [EC2 Metrics Dashboard](https://github.com/jimmyperalta-dev/aws-ec2-monitoring-dashboard)
 - [Serverless Contact Form API](https://github.com/jimmyperalta-dev/aws-s3-lambda-api-contactform) (Note: This endpoint was active during development but has been decommissioned to avoid AWS charges)

 ---

-## </> Development Notes

-This project was developed with assistance from AI tools like Claude to code and enhance documentation quality.
-All implementations were validated and tested by me.

----

 ## 👤 Author